 Dean awakens with a jolt, eyes shooting open, breath caught in his throat.
-It takes him a moment to get his bearings, for the fear to abate and the realization that he's laying on a bed and not suspended by hooks and chains to sink in.
+It takes him a moment to get his bearings, for the fear to abate and the realization that he's lying on a bed and not suspended by hooks and chains to sink in.
 It's then, when his heart begins to even back out, that he feels a set of eyes on him in the dark motel room.
 He already knows who they belong to and it gives him a sense of calming security, and of reality in which his dream was just that.
 He lifts his head from his pillow towards the shadowed corner.

 Dean knows it is his younger brother.
 He had caught notice of Sam watching him or casting glances at him a lot in the past week and a half, while he slept or when he thought Dean wasn't looking, so Dean knew this wasn't the first occasion.
 When Dean would look back at Sam, it was as if Sam would have to consciously make himself look away.
 The guy wasn't exactly sneaky about it.
-He also knows it is Sam because he would know his brother's presence anywhere.
+He also knows its Sam because he would know his brother's presence anywhere.

 At the sound of his name, Sam attentively shifts himself upright in the chair, realizing that Dean knows he had been watching him.
 Dean reaches over and switches on the small lamp between his bed and the other, which he notes from the still unwrinkled sheets that Sam has not yet occupied.
 Dean glances at the digital clock on the nightstand before looking back towards Sam.

 "It's three in the morning, man.
 Don't you think you should get some sleep?"